 We saw a "bullish hammer" when the $ 6.000 low hit Bitcoin.
 This hammer occurs after a strong downtrend when the market tries to aggressively lower the price but encounters buy volume.
 The lower wick is extremely long and the candle body is relatively small.
 The reason is that there was a big sell-off, but the market bounced back from that low point and closed the day near or above where it opened.
 A bullish hammer can be either green or red, it doesn't matter because the quick rebound from the major low is what matters.

-A Doji candle occurs when there is an attempt to move the price both up and down, but price eventually consolidates in the middle until the candle closes.
+A doji candle occurs when there is an attempt to move the price both up and down, but price eventually consolidates in the middle until the candle closes.
 Sometimes these candles mean nothing.

-Make sure that the confirmation candle is coupled with an increase in trading volume.
+Make sure that the confirmation candle is coupled with an increase in trade volume.
 If not, there will likely be a quick and hard reversal.
 Trader confidence needs to be high when it comes to a breakout.
 A lack of volume is an indication that it is the wrong time or direction for the current course.